 Ross Marsh Pond is a 0.6 mile out and back trail located near Killingly, Connecticut that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 I think most people do the full trail rather than the .7 mile up and back.
 The view from the top is pretty nice and is good when the foliage is turning.
 There is a decent disc golf course just up the road as well, so you can get both in in a day.